-When groupDemands = true, we will group demands as long as the time gap between the of the first demand in the group, to the of the next, is no further apart than the number of hours specified by this parameter.
+When groupDemands = true, we will group demands as long as the time gap between the start of the first demand in the group, to the start of the next, is no further apart than the number of hours specified by this parameter.
 When a demand is violating the Join look ahead gap, it will become the start of a new group.
 A group of demands is fulfilled by a single production order.
 The unit of measure of this parameter is hours.

 Note: If this setting is set, the maxJoinGap parameter will be ignored.